Evans-Gash/alx-frontend/0x02-CSS_advanced/README.md

 ## Features

-- ✨ Stunning animations to captivate your audience.
+- ✨ Stunning animations.
 - 📐 Responsive design that looks great on any device.
-- 🎨 Customized styles and themes to express your creativity.
+- 🎨 Customized styles and themes to express creativity.
 - 🚀 Optimized performance for a seamless user experience.
 - 🛠️ Modular and maintainable codebase.